Esquire Financial (ESQ)

 AI Analysis | Feedback

 Andrew C. Sagliocca has served as Chief Executive Officer and President of Esquire Financial Holdings, Inc. and Esquire Bank, N.A. since 2009.
-In 2023, he was named Vice Chairman while maintaining his current roles.
-Prior to becoming CEO, he served as Esquire's Chief Financial Officer when he joined the company in 2007.
-Before joining Esquire, he was a senior financial officer for 13 years at North Fork Bank, an institution that grew significantly and was later acquired by Capital One.
-He was also formerly a manager in KPMG LLP's Financial Services Group, specializing in financial institutions.
-Mr. Sagliocca has over 35 years of experience in the financial services industry.
-There is no information indicating he founded other companies or has a pattern of managing companies backed by private equity firms.
+In 2023, he was promoted to Vice Chairman while maintaining his current roles.
+Prior to joining Esquire in 2007, he served as its Chief Financial Officer.
+Before Esquire, Mr. Sagliocca was a senior financial officer for 13 years at North Fork Bank and previously a manager in KPMG LLP's Financial Services Group, specializing in financial institutions.
+He has over 35 years of experience in the financial services industry and has led numerous capital raises, including Esquire's initial public offering in 2017.

-Michael Lacapria, Senior Vice President & Chief Financial Officer
+Michael Lacapria Senior Vice President and Chief Financial Officer

-Eric S. Bader, Executive Vice President, Chief Operating Officer & Corporate Secretary
+Eric S. Bader Executive Vice President and Chief Operating Officer

-Eric S. Bader has served as Executive Vice President, Chief Operating Officer, and Corporate Secretary of Esquire since December 2018.
-Prior to this role, he served as the Chief Financial Officer from January 2009 to December 2018 and as Treasurer in 2008.
-Before joining Esquire, Mr. Bader held the position of Vice President at Goldman Sachs and served as a Vice President and Investment Officer at North Fork Bank.
-He has over 20 years of experience in the financial services industry.
+Eric S. Bader has served as Executive Vice President and Chief Operating Officer of Esquire Financial Holdings, Inc. since 2018.
+He previously held the position of Chief Financial Officer for Esquire from January 2009 to December 2018, and also served as Corporate Secretary from 2008 to 2023 and Treasurer in 2008.
+Prior to joining Esquire, Mr. Bader was a Vice President at Goldman Sachs and a Vice President and Investment Officer at North Fork Bank.
+He has over 20 years of experience in the financial services industry and was instrumental in the company's successful IPO.

-Ari P. Kornhaber, Founder, Executive Vice President & Head of Corporate Development
+Ari P. Kornhaber Executive Vice President, Head of Corporate Development

-Gary Lax, Senior Vice President, Chief Legal Officer & Corporate Secretary
+Gary Lax Chief Legal Officer and Corporate Secretary

 AI Analysis | Feedback